 Another brilliant example that comes to mind is the duo of Gus and Hazel in The Fault in our Stars.
 In the thick of hardships, they showcase what an impact positivity can have.
 It is the purity of love that leaves the audience in tears (no shame, we were all left in tears).

 Michelle and Barack, Jack and Rose, Netflix and you (sorry), they all have to be positive relationships, right?
 You can’t really say for sure unless they have all the signs of being one.
 The next time that obnoxious couple you know flaunts their bond, at least you’ll be able to tell if there’s any truth to their exuberant claims.

 “Whether the couple is overall satisfied or not will govern whether it is a healthy bond or not,” says Gopa.
 Let’s take a look at what it means to be in a satisfying relationship.

 1. The basis of every relationship: Healthy communication

 Can you and your partner talk about anything and everything under the sun?
 Can you tell them you don’t like the way they laugh without inciting a fight?
 Can you tell them you hate the shows they’re into?
 Or do you prefer keeping it to yourself, slowly accepting your fate of watching the worst shows known to mankind?

 How two people communicate with each other largely defines the kind of dynamic they have.
 “Simply put, positive communication is the key to any bond.
 Marriages break up if there is a lack of communication, or if healthy communication is nowhere to be found,” says Gopa.

 2. The relationship doesn’t define you

-Meaning, there’s plenty of personal space in your dynamic, and that allows you to retain your individuality.
+Meaning, that there’s plenty of personal space in your dynamic and that allows you to retain your individuality.
 When you maintain your own personality, you’ll constantly be bringing something new to the table.

 “Are the people involved co-dependent or independent?
 Giving each other space and not suffocating themselves and the relationship is what will help them grow in the long run,” says Gopa.